Au Pair of the Year Award

 Please read the full Terms and Conditions and also inform your au pairs and host families about the rules and regulations.
 Make sure to have them sign photo and video release forms that allow us to use their content.

-This year, we were delighted to award Isabella Foster from the UK the title of IAPA Au Pair of the Year.
-She was nominated by her U.S. host family, the Brights, who share an unbreakable bond with her.
-To them, Issy will always be part of their family.
-Caroline Bright, her host mother, describes Issy as the younger sister she always wished for.
+This year, we were delighted to award Jemimah Waceke Mwithiga from Kenya the title of 2026 IAPA Au Pair of the Year.
+She was nominated by her Danish host family, the Enevoldsens, who admired her courage in embracing the cultural exchange adventure.

 Want to know more about some of our previous winners?
 Click on the links to see their full stories.